PierreBesson/pierre-besson.fr/_posts/2024-09-07-private-ethereum-testnet.md

 However, the main limitation of this tool is that it is not suitable for long-running and persistent networks as the setup relies on scripts and tricks (eg. copying the appropriate files inside the node containers).
 It does not produce the declarative and reusable Kubernetes configuration that would be required for setting up a persistent and maintainable testnet.

-To set up our testnet, we propose the following approach:
+To deploy our testnet, we propose the following approach:
 1. Run the devnet using Kurtosis to validate our setup, this can be customized with our own mnemonics and genesis settings.
 2. Extract the configuration files and keys from the working devnet.
 3. Load this devnet configurations in the target cluster using configmaps, secrets and persistent volumes.